kdiepstraten/kdiepstraten/README.md

 Hey my name is Koen

-Junior Front-end Developer from Utrecht
+Junior Fullstack Developer from Utrecht

 🔬 I'm currently studying to become a front-end developer